Sweet Mandarin Restaurant Manchester

 overall:

-most popular dish: mabel's claypot chicken
+most popular dish: lilly kwok's famous chicken curry

 Sweet Mandarin Chinese Restaurant Manchester - reader comments

 "We asked for a highchair, which I must say was not that clean and there was dead flowers on table, but the waiter, a fairly pleasant young man, tried hard and our starter was out within seconds.
 The spareribs were very dry whilst the other food was OK, but we have had better and cheaper.
-Once service charge was added the bill came to over £54 for two (only one starter, two main meals and a bottle of wine), so I don't think we would have a return visit." - susan wardley, manchester 26/10/08 (visited on a sunday afternoon)
+Once service charge was added the bill came to over £54 for two (only one starter, two main meals and a bottle of wine), so I don't think we would have a return visit to Sweet Mandarin." - susan wardley, manchester 26/10/08 (visited on a sunday afternoon)

 Trusted Reviewer "Sweet Mandarin has really made a name for itself.
 Owned by the Tse sisters, the Manchester born and bred grand daughters of Lily Kwok, famed for opening Lung Fung in 1959, Manchester's first Chinese restaurant and one of the first in the UK.
 Her death in December 2007, aged 89, was recorded with full page obituaries in all of the national broadsheets and, it has to be said, Helen, Lisa and Janet are not exactly media shy either.
 There's been TV shows documenting the restaurant's life, reviews in national newspapers, appearances on Newsnight and their Portico Prize nominated biography of their grandmother (also entitled Sweet Mandarin), which was even dramatised by the BBC.